Reece Sailer

 Sailer worked as an assistant entomologist for the State of Kansas and then joined the US Department of Agriculture specializing in the taxonomy of true bugs.
 He also worked on the effects of DDT on forest insects and studied biting flies and mosquitoes in Alaska.

 In 1960 Sailer moved to Paris to work in the European Parasite Laboratory.
-He moved back to the US in 1966 and worked in Beltsville, Maryland.
+He moved back to the US in 1966 and worked for the USDA's Insect Identification and Parasite Introduction Research branch, in Beltsville, Maryland.
 He joined the University of Florida in 1973 and worked as a professor of entomology, teaching courses in biological control.